adam-lafontaine/SimpleImage/README.md

 Windows

-* Use the Visual Studio solution provided
+* Use the Visual Studio solutions provided

 Linux